Children in the Israeli–Palestinian conflict: Palestinian

-A 2009 The Lancet medical journal report, authored by Dr. Awad Mataria and Dr. Hanan Abdul Rahim, described the healthcare system in the Palestinian territories as "fragmented and incoherent".
-Dr. Rahim said there were gaps in care, a low level of post-natal care, and little decline infant mortality rates compared with other Arab countries that had been able to bring them down.
-The report cited a United Nations' report that stated more than 60 Palestinian women had given birth at Israeli checkpoints and 36 of their babies died as a result.
+A 2009 The Lancet medical journal report, authored by Dr. Awad Mataria and Dr. Hanan Abdul Rahim, described the healthcare system in the Palestinian territories as "fragmented and incoherent."
+Dr. Rahim said there were gaps in care, a low level of post-natal care, and little decline in infant mortality rates compared with other Arab countries that had been able to bring them down.
+The report cited a United Nations report that stated more than 60 Palestinian women had given birth at Israeli checkpoints and 36 of their babies died as a result.
 The physicians blamed conditions of military occupation, Palestinian political instability, inconsistent and fragmented foreign aid donor policies and a focus on emergency aid, as opposed to long-term development inside the Palestinian territories.
 The World Health Organization reports regularly on health care in the "occupied Palestinian territory."

-In response to the Summerfield opinion piece, Irwin Mansdorf, a member of Task Force on Medical and Public Health Issues, Scholars for Peace in the Middle East wrote an opinion piece about routine care that Palestinians continue to receive in Israeli hospitals and from Israeli physicians, saying that "Palestinians receive care in Israel that they could not receive in any neighboring Arab country.
-In the last few months alone nearly 200 Palestinian children who were referred under a joint Israeli–Palestinian programme to treat children with serious medical conditions have already undergone major surgery at Israeli hospitals at no cost to the families.
-Another 350–400 Palestinian children have undergone free diagnostic testing."
-Simon M Fellerman also wrote one noting that Saving Children, established by the Peres Center for Peace, enables hundreds of Palestinian children to receive free medical care, in particular cardiac surgery, from Israeli surgeons.
-In response to the Lancet report, an Israeli government spokesperson said that Palestinians in the territories could receive medical care in Israel itself, noting that 28,000 Palestinians from Gaza had been treated in Israel during the two years covered by the Lancet report.
+"Save A Child's Heart" is another program in which any child with heart problems can receive free medical attention and surgery from select doctors and hospitals within Israel.
+As of 2009, it had operated on 1000 Palestinian children.

 In 2011, the Israeli Civil Administration's Health Coordinator, Dalia Bassa and the Commander of the IDF's Alpine unit jointly organized a ski trip to Mt.
 Hermon in northern Israel for Palestinian children diagnosed with cancer.
-The children, who were accompanied by parents, family members, and Israeli soldiers from the Alpine Unit, are undergoing treatment at the Augusta Victoria hospital in Jerusalem.
+The children, who were accompanied by parents, family members, and Israeli soldiers from the Alpine Unit, are undergoing treatment at the Augusta Victoria Hospital in Jerusalem.

-Accidents from children playing with Unexploded ordnance is a low-level but recurrent threat to children's health.
-The majority of incidents involving unexploded ordnance occurred in the Gaza Strip.